 The childcare industry is full of passionate providers working to create a strong business in order to serve both children and families to the best of their ability.
-In order to start a childcare business or daycare center, many providers need external funding.
+In order to start a childcare or daycare business, many providers need external funding.
 In some cases, funding is also needed for improvements and upgrades for childcare centers as well.

 1. How to Get a Loan For Your Daycare or Childcare Center